 Accident reports are now available online.
 Click the "Crash Report" link on the left side of the page.
 You will be taken to the State of Ohio website.
 Once there, you will be prompted to input your crash date, jurisdiction, and last name into the fields.
 Your report can then be downloaded and printed from your computer.
-Should you have a oriblem retrieving you report, click here for troubleshooting assistance provided by the Ohio Department of Public Safety.
+Should you have a problem retrieving you report, follow the troubleshooting assistance provided by the Ohio Department of Public Safety.

 The Division accomplishes this unified goal through the efforts of all its personnel which include several internal components.
 The Administrative component consists of the chief of police, two police commanders, and an administrative assistant.
-The Patrol function is staffed with four sergeants, and ten patrol officers.
-These units report to the Patrol Commander Greg Annis.
-The Motorcycle, Bicycle, units also fall under his direction.
+The Patrol function is staffed with four sergeants, and fourteen patrol officers.
+These units report to the Patrol Commander Tod Cheney.
+The Bicycle units also fall under his direction.

 The Investigative unit is comprised of a Detective Sergeant and two investigators.
 Support services include 2 DARE Officers and a Community Relations Officer.
 The officers work as School Resource officers.
-These units fall under the direction of the Operations Commander, Matt Delp.
+These units fall under the direction of Commander Greg Annis.

-The Communications Division consists of a communications supervisor, seven full time dispatchers, one part-time dispatcher and one intermittent dispatcher.
+The Communications Division consists of a communications supervisor and nine full time dispatchers.

 The specific function of the administrative component is to oversee and direct the general operation of the Division of Police.
 Additionally, administration is responsible for budget management, purchasing, grant writing, personnel and related issues including labor relations, research and development, planning, and policy and organizational development.
 In order to ensure the highest levels of service in these and other areas it is essential that the administrative component work cooperatively with the public, city officials, community organizations, and other law enforcement agencies.
 The partnership developed among these individuals and organizations ensures that the department provides the needed services that are unique to our community.